hjam91/udemyDownload/README.md

 # udemyDownload

+THIS NO LONGER WORKS!!!!

 This program is used to get videos from an online site called Udemy.
-I wrote it as a practice program to learn java and automation (Selenium)